On how photography can be used as therapy…

 All art aims to do is capture and express the human condition from infinite perspectives.

 Photography, like all other artistic forms, contributes to that aim everyday and plays a fundamental role in forming how we perceive ourselves and the world around us.
-When used as a therapeutic practice photography introduces presence, or what you could call mindfulness or awareness, self-expression, and your subjective angle on reality.
+When used as a therapeutic practice photography introduces presence, or what you could call mindfulness, awareness, and self-expression.

 For me, there’s nothing like going for photowalks.
 I love it.
 It’s my way of processing, visualizing, documenting, and exercising all at once.
 Sometimes I go for hours.
 My favorite time to go for a photowalk is when I’m exploring a new place, but lately walking around my own neighborhood is enjoyable and adding up to a personal project from my time here in New England.